 A rider next to me wondered aloud why we put ourselves through this torturefest year in and year out.
 “Every time I ride this,” I said, “I wonder that exact thing, but this year I know exactly why I am riding it.
 And all the pain is worth it.”

 The four of us finished together, son and daughter hand-in-hand.
 More teammates finished a bit later.
 BikePT’s own Erik Moen finished with a faster group of GS Flash riders a couple hours before.
 Every GS Flash rider who started the ride finished it, some in one day, others in two.

-1mm of pedal spindle length caused a total 2mm wider Q-factor, which threw my ankle out of alignment with my knee, and caused both ankle and knee pain.
+One millimeter of pedal spindle length caused a total 2mm wider Q-factor, which threw my ankle out of alignment with my knee, and caused both ankle and knee pain.
 Q-factor is the spread between your feet imposed by the width of the bike’s bottom bracket, crank, and pedal widths.

 Everything Erik Moen has taught me over the years about bike fit is true.
 It really can be down to making micro adjustments with major performance gains, or just being able to complete rides without pain.

 STP is like this for many a rider.
 It is a tremendous challenge, often made harder by lack of training, unusual circumstances, unforeseen acts of nature, adverse weather, poor bike fit, component failures, and so on.
-Sometimes all it takes is 1mm.
+Sometimes all it takes is one millimeter.
 Well, that, some soy, and a bee sting.

 Epilogue: When I discovered the 1mm difference, I swapped pedals back to the previous pair, and voila, no more ankle pain.